OpenAutomationTechnologies/openPOWERLINK_V2/Examples/altera_nios2/no_os/gnu/demo_cn_openmac/readme.txt

     $ cd Examples\altera_fpga\no_os\gnu\demo_cn_openmac

-3. Run script create-this-app to create the Makefile for the demo application and the necessary BSP
+3. Run script create-this-app to create the Makefile for the demo application and the necessary BSP.
-   (this step is only necessary once)
+   (This step is only necessary once)

     $ ./create-this-app

-4. Run make to build the ELF file
+4. Run make to build the ELF file after changing the sources.
+   (The script create-this-app will do this automatically)

     $ make

+5. Rebuild the Makefile for the demo application and the BSP, if the Nios II Design was changed inside the SOPC Builder.

+    $ ./create-this-app --rebuild

 How to import the project into Nios II IDE